• Skip to main content

 Each issue focuses on one fiber art skill – spinning, dyeing, basket weaving…

-Stake weight
+Spoke weight

 Alternative: a hammer

-I have used a hammer in place of a stake weight.
+I have used a hammer in place of a spoke weight.
 The weight of the hammer head makes it a handy alternative, and the length of the handle reaches the width or length of most of the baskets I make.

 It’s an out-of-the-box solution, but it works.